 - 2.4.1.
 Where the Leader has a conflict of interest this should be dealt with as set out in the Council's Code of Conduct for Members in Chapter D1 of this Constitution. - 2.4.2.
-If every Member on the Executive has a conflict of interest this should be dealt with as set out in the Council's Code of Conduct for Members in Chapter D1 of this Constitution. - 2.4.3.
-If the exercise of an Executive Function has been delegated to a Committee of the Executive, an individual Member or an Officer, and should a conflict of interest arise, then the function will be exercised in the first instance by the person or body by whom the delegation was made and otherwise as set out in the Council's Code of Conduct for Members in Chapter D1 of this Constitution.
+If every Cabinet Member has a conflict of interest this should be dealt with as set out in the Council's Code of Conduct for Members in Chapter D1 of this Constitution. - 2.4.3.
+If the exercise of an Cabinet Function has been delegated to a Committee of the Cabinet, an individual Cabinet Member or an Officer, and should a conflict of interest arise, then the function will be exercised in the first instance by the person or body by whom the delegation was made and otherwise as set out in the Council's Code of Conduct for Members in Chapter D1 of this Constitution.